 - 1. Detect the presence of weapons, narcotics, and other contraband in and around the facility. - 2.
 Discover escape attempts, or the presence of escape devices. - 3.
-Prevent the accumulation of excess inmate personal property, which could pose a fire or health and safety hazard.
+Prevent the accumulation of excess inmate personal property, which could pose a fire or health and safety hazard. - 4.
+Inspection of the facility to determine security, maintenance, and sanitary conditions of the facility. - 5.
+Routine checks shall be conducted daily of the following areas: - a) Main Jail and IRC Lobbies; - b) All yards (including roof check);

 CHAPTER 3 OPERATIONS 328.
-Se earches Page: 6 of 6 Revision Date: 7/2015 Review Date: 7/2015
+Se earches Page: 8 of 8 Revision Date: 6/2016 Review Date: 7/2017

-- 4. Inspection of the facility to determine security, maintenance, and sanitary conditions of the facility.

-- 5. Routine checks shall be conducted daily of the following areas:

-- a) Main Jail and IRC Lobbies

-- b) All yards (including roof check)

-- c) Laundry area
+- c) Laundry area;

-- d) Medium Security Facility
+- d) Medium Security Facility;

-- e) Public Restrooms
+- e) Public Restrooms; and

-- f) Any other area that could pose contraband risk
+- f) Any other area that could pose contraband risk.

 - 6. All housing units and cell searches shall be conducted as often as possible and in a thorough and professional manner.
 Searches should be random and unexpected.

 CHAPTER 3 OPERATIONS 329.
-Storage and Use of Less Lethal Equipment Page: 1 of 2 Revision Date: 5/2015 Review Date: 5/2015

-Related Orders: Lexipol §§ 308 and 309
+Storage and Use of Less Letha Equipment Page: 1 of 2 Revision Date: 5/2015 Review Date: 5/2015 Related Orders: Lexipol §§ 308 and 309